status-im/nimbus-eth2/docs/the_nimbus_book/src/log-rotate.md

 ## Using `rotatelogs`

+[rotatelogs](https://httpd.apache.org/docs/2.4/programs/rotatelogs.html) captures stdout logging and redirects it to a file, rotating and compressing on the fly.
+It is used with the `--log-stdout` option, without `--log-file`.

-[rotatelogs](https://httpd.apache.org/docs/2.4/programs/rotatelogs.html) is available on most servers and can be used with `Docker`, `Systemd` and manual setups to write rotated logs files.
+It is available on most servers and can be used with `Docker`, `Systemd` and manual setups to write rotated logs files.

 In particular, when `Systemd` and its accompanying `Journald` log daemon are used, this setup avoids clogging the system log by keeping the Nimbus logs in a separate location.